gustavares/cos-tutorial/TUTORIAL.md

 export default UploadInput;
 ```

-This component has three parts, the first is an `input` field to attach the file, then there is a `button` that, if there is a file attached in the `input`, when clicked starts the upload logic.
+This component has three parts, the first is an `input` field to attach the file, then there is a `button` that when clicked, if there is a file attached in the `input`, starts the upload logic.
-We have two paths for the upload logic based on the file size, if the file is smaller than the `FILE_CHUNK_SIZE`, which is set to 5Mb, then we use the `singlepartUpload` function, else if the file size is bigger than 5Mb we call the `multipartUpload` function.
+We have two paths for the upload logic based on the file size, if the file is smaller than the `FILE_CHUNK_SIZE`, which is set to 5MB, then we use the `singlepartUpload` function, else if the file size is bigger than the chunk size we call the `multipartUpload` function.

-#### 4.4.1 Singlepart upload
+#### 4.4.1 **Singlepart upload**

 First it fetches the upload URL from our API then uses the URL to make a `PUT` request to upload the file.
-It sets up the `onUploadProgress` event to track the upload progress which is rendered by the last part of the component, a `span` element.
+It sets up the `onUploadProgress` event to track the upload progress.
+Every time the event function is called we get the current progress from the `loaded` property from the even object, multiply it by 100 and divide the result by the `total` property of the event.
+The result from this operation is passed to the `setUploadProgress` function from our `useState` hook that sets the value to the `uploadProgress` variable, React then re-renders the `span` element displaying the current progress.

-#### 4.4.1 Multipart upload
+#### 4.4.1 **Multipart upload**

-@todo
+It starts by calling the `getFileChunks` function to split the file into chunks and return them in an array.
+Then calls our API to get the upload id and the map of URLs with parts indexes, it loops through that map to create one `PUT` request for each URL and chunk part and stores these requests in an array called `promises`.
+It passes this array to the `Promise.all` function to parallelly start the upload of all parts.

+To handle upload progress with multipart upload is not as straightforward as the singlepart upload.
+I have created a state variable called `progressArray`, where each position is the progress of one part of the file.
+Every time the event is called it sets the current progress of that part to the corresponding array position, then uses the `reduce` function to sum every progress stored in the array and divides the sum by the number of parts.
+This way we have the correct complete file progress and can call the `setUploadProgress` like before.

+Once every part is uploaded, it loops through the response object to get every `ETag` returned from the upload requests to create a new map but now matching these `ETags` with a indexes starting at *1*.
+To finish up, calls the route to complete the multipart upload passing this map.

-### 4.5 App.js
+### 4.5 **App.js**

 ```javascript
 // App.js